 Sign up below for Scooterjon’s monthly newsletter!
 When you do I’ll send you a free copy of my e-book, Scooterjon’s Article Writing Tip Cheat.

-This is part #1 of a four part series describing how I found out about my MS. I think when someone gets diagnosed with a chronic illness they search their memories for hints and clues that would lead to that diagnosis.
-Here are a couple of mine.
+This is part #1 of a four part series describing how I found out I had Multiple Sclerosis.
+I think when someone gets diagnosed with a chronic illness they search their memories for hints and clues that would explain their diagnosis.
+Here are some of mine.

 I lived in the Minneapolis suburb of Edina, Minnesota from 1988 until 1992.
 I started running everyday in 1985 as part of my regular exercise.
 In the spring of 1989 while living in Edina I started jogging the same route every day.
 It was about 2 miles long on city streets and sidewalks, almost no traffic, not too hilly and very safe.
 It was just a perfect place to run.